sulaimanali/the-practice-players.github.io/_posts/2020-03-10-the-one-with-the-podcast.md

 ---
 layout: post
-title: "The One with the Podcast"
+title: "Episode 1: The One with the Podcast"
 author: "Riyaad Azad"
 description: "I want to include a unique description for each dummy post but I'm not very creative so we'll have to see."
 image: "https://cdn0.tnwcdn.com/wp-content/blogs.dir/1/files/2014/02/shutterstock_163052525-730x342.jpg"
+categories: [podcast]
 ---

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Pellentesque id ex at elit varius tempus id eget nisl.
 Donec eget fermentum lacus.